 There are of course differences between the funding and costs of a university education in America and one on this side of the Atlantic; indeed in these islands the position varies between different countries.
 But as the costs rise – whether these are borne by the taxpayer or by the student or in some other way – some may ask whether there is an adequate repayment for the investment.
 Where this is asked more generally by society it can be answered in terms of the capacity of higher education to provide relevant skills and a civilising influence; where it is asked by individual fee-payers the answer sought is about the return on investment in terms of career development and salary.

 If we slip into a situation where students walk away from higher education opportunities because they are not convinced they will provide an adequate return, then as a society we will be in trouble.
 If there is even a hint of a risk of this we need to look closely at our higher education strategy.
-The time to do that is now.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+The time to do that is now.higher education comment below, or link to this permanent URL from your own site.